About the Vineyards

 Our sites were carefully chosen for their loamy, well-drained soils and proximity to the Long Island Sound and Peconic Bay, two bodies of water that bestow moderate temperatures and an extended growing season that is a month longer than any other New York wine region.

-Sustainable Viticulture / Farming is a set of locally adopted “best practices” based on 3 general components: environmental stewardship, social equity and economic viability.
-These practices and guidelines vary from region to region according to local eco-systems and environments (soil types, climates and other factors) – but share the common goal of protecting the long term health and viability of local agriculture, eco-systems and environments while positively contributing to the local economies where they reside.
+Sustainable Viticulture is a set of locally adopted “best practices” based on 3 general components: environmental stewardship, social equity and economic viability.
+These practices and guidelines vary from region to region according to local eco-systems and environments (soil types, climates and other factors) but share the common goal of protecting the long term health and viability of local agriculture, eco-systems and environments.

-Lieb Cellars is an herbicide and pesticide free vineyard, meaning we use mechanical cultivation to control weed growth and physical barriers to control pests.
-More specifically we use the Clemens Weed Badger (vs. spraying chemicals such as Round Up, a common practice in many vineyards and farms).
+Lieb Cellars uses only organic and/or low-impact pesticides and in very limited, controlled quantities.
+We use mechanical cultivation to control weed growth (vs. spraying chemicals such as Round Up, a common practice in many vineyards and farms) and physical barriers to control pests.
 Deer fencing and bird netting are examples of pest control.

-Fungus (powdery or downy mildew) can be a challenge in our region and is best treated or controlled with a variety of compounds including stylet oil (mineral oils), phostrol (phosphorous acid) and sulfur.
-Any chemicals or organic compounds that we use fall within the local sustainable approach guidelines—and are used very sparingly.
-In this example, we also go an extra step in using recyclable sprayer, which recovers 90% of the materials applied, to be re-used—rather than emitting them directly into the air.
+Fungus (powdery or downy mildew) can be a challenge in our region and is best treated with a variety of low-impact compounds including copper, stylet oil (mineral oils), phostrol (phosphorous acid) and sulfur.
+We also go an extra step in using a recyclable sprayer, which recovers 90% of the materials applied rather than emitting them directly into the air.

-Other sustainable practices would include hand harvesting (reduces gas consumption and carbon pollution while positively impacting local economy/workforce) and packaging our wines in eco-friendly containers, which also greatly reduces our carbon footprint.
+Other sustainable practices include hand harvesting (which reduces gas consumption and carbon pollution while positively impacting local economy/workforce) and packaging our wines in eco-friendly containers, which also greatly reduces our carbon footprint.

-Our goal in all of these practices is to “have nothing leave our farm,” or to lessen our “impact of farming” on our local environment while promoting and protecting the health of our region and our local agriculture and economies.
+Our goal in all of these practices is lessen our impact on our local environment while promoting and protecting the health of our region and our local agriculture and economies.